lilydjwg/telegram-cache-decryption/README.md

 # telegram-cache-decryption

+NOTICE: this no longer works and I'm not planning any update in near future.

 Decrypt the media cache of Telegram Desktop.

 This program will read encrypted Telegram Desktop's media cache and write decrypted data in current directory.